Clearing the Way for Safe, Reliable Power

 Clearing Rights of Way

 OREMC uses tree contractors to both mechanically and manually cut our 3,500+ miles of distribution lines.
 Brush chippers and mowers are used to help clean up and manage ground-level vegetation.
-The ROW maintenance program is on a four-year cycle, meaning every four years specific areas of our system are trimmed.
+ROW maintenance on this program is on a four-year cycle, meaning every four years specific areas of our system are trimmed.
 A year after a section of ROW is mechanically cut, it is evaluated for selective herbicide application.
 This is done to control the amount of brush that sprouts, as 15 new stems can sprout from a single cut stem.
+Additionally, OREMC has also introduced herbicide side trimming, which only impacts treated branches and vegetation, and has a longer maintenance cycle of up to nine years.

 Danger Tree Program